xvik/gradle-animalsniffer-plugin/README.md

 ### Usage

-Additional tasks will be assigned to `check` task.
+Additional tasks will be assigned to the `check` task.
 So animalsniffer checks will be executed during:

 ```bash
 $ gradlew check